DPBayes/PLD-Accountant/README.md

 `nx` is the number of evaluation points in $[-L,L]$.
 If you find results output by the functions to be inaccurate, try increasing these two parameters.

-Due to numerical instabilities, corner cases exist where functions sometimes returns inaccurate values.
-If you think this is occuring, increasing `nx` and verifying that the returned value does not change by much is usually a good heuristic to verify the output.

 ## Usage Example

 ```python